 The Cornell Formula Fungicide: An Example of Why You Need to Check Out Your Internet Information Sources

-Last week on the N.C.
+7/6/2010 – Last week on the N.C.
 Cooperative Extension Horticulture Agents listserv, there was a discussion about homemade fungicides and whether extension agents should recommend them or not.
 The infamous “Cornell Formula” fungicide was mentioned as an example.
 If you Google “Cornell formula fungicide” thousands of results are presented.
 Many of these tell you how to mix up and use this miracle fungicide that was, they claim, developed by Dr. Ken Horst, a pathologist at Cornell University.
 Many of the sites come across as credible sources of information.
-But look at some of the other results that come up and you will see a discrepency.
+But look at some of the other results that come up and you will see a discrepancy.
 Many of those results start out with “Dispelling the Myth of the Cornell Formula Fungicide”.
 Those explain that there really is no “Cornell Formula” fungicide and that information on an incomplete experiment was distributed over the Internet and has kind of taken on a life of its own.
 The bottom line is that the “Cornell Formula” fungicide doesn’t work and can actually damage plants.
 I have reprinted the press release about that below.
 And thank you, Gary Pierce, Harnett County Agent, for bringing that press release to our attention.

 My point here is, there is so much “information” available to us now via the Internet.
 Anyone can post anything they want to.
 You don’t have to be an expert to put up a website or blog and start giving out advice.
 Please take the time to do a little research, dig a little deeper, find out the qualifications of the person/website providing the information, and check their sources.
 In the case of farming and gardening, most always, the information you get from universities, Cooperative Extension, USDA, and professional organizations is valid.
-There are also some really excellent personal, small-business websites providing information, too, but amongst them are people with very limited knowledge providing a real mix of fact and fiction.
+There are also some really excellent personal, small-business websites providing information, too, but among them are people with very limited knowledge providing a real mix of fact and fiction.
 They often have no professional education or training and/or very limited experience in the area they are professing to be an expert on.
 And I’ve found that some media sources, including radio and television, are also guilty of this.
 So check that out next time you turn to the internet for advice.
 If you want to learn how to manage late blight on tomatoes, do you want to get that advice from someone who has a PhD in pathology and has been working on tomato diseases for twenty years or from (and this is just an example that I made up) someone with a MBA, who is an expert in business, but just recently developed a passion for gardening and created a website to share his new found knowledge?

 Dispelling the Myth of the “Cornell Formula” Garden Fungicide